David O. Sears

 David O’Keefe Sears (born June 24, 1935, in Urbana, Illinois) is an American psychologist who specializes in political psychology.
-He is a distinguished professor of psychology and political science at the University of California, Los Angeles where he has been teaching since 1961.
+He is a distinguished professor of psychology and political science at the University of California, Los Angeles (UCLA) where he has been teaching since 1961.
 He served as dean of social sciences at UCLA between 1983 and 1992.
 Best known for his theory of symbolic racism, Sears has published many articles and books about the political and psychological origins of race relations in America, as well as on political socialization and life cycle effects on attitudes, the role of self-interest in attitudes, and multiculturalism.
 He was elected a fellow of the American Academy of Arts and Sciences in 1991.

 Personal life and academic career

 David Sears was born on June 24, 1935, in Urbana, Illinois, to the psychologists Pauline ("Pat") K. Snedden Sears and Robert Richardson Sears.
 He has a younger sister, Nancy Sears Barker.
 When he was one year old, the Sears family moved to New Haven, Connecticut as Robert Sears took up a position at Yale University, staying in there until 1942; due to this early move to New Haven from Urbana, David Sears considers the former as his home city.
 He further has also lived in Iowa City, Iowa, Cambridge, Massachusetts, and Portola Valley, California during his childhood and youth as his parents moved to academic positions in different research universities.

 Sears went to Belmont High School and graduated in 1953.
 He graduated from Stanford University in 1957 with an AB in history with a minor in psychology; he presented, under the H. Stuart Hughes' guidance, a thesis on the Nazi mobilization of the youth.
 He then received both a MS in 1959 and a PhD in psychology in 1962 from Yale University with the dissertation "Anticipated criticism, opinion structure, and opinion change" having Howard Leventhal as his advisor.
 At Yale, he also worked with and was mentored by political scientist Robert E. Lane serving as research assistant in Lane's research on political attitudes and behavior published in his book Political Ideology.

 He joined the Department of Psychology at the University of California, Los Angeles as an acting assistant professor in 1961 just after having filed his dissertation in December 1961, became an assistant professor in 1962, published his first article—a study of punishment in the white rat—in 1964, and was promoted to associate professor of psychology in 1967.
 From 1967 to 1968, Sears was a visiting lecturer at Harvard University.
 He was promoted to associate professor of psychology and political science in 1969, and to full professor of psychology and political science in 1971.
 He was a visiting professor of political science at the University of California, Berkeley from 1972 to 1973.
 He served as the dean of social sciences at the UCLA College of Letters and Science from 1983 to 1992, and was the director at the UCLA Institute for Social Science Research from 1993 to 2008.